Development

 Cloning cclib from GitHub

-cclib is hosted by the fantastic people at GitHub (previously at Sourceforge) in a git repository.
+cclib is hosted by the fantastic people at GitHub in a git repository.
 You can download a zipped archive of the current development version (called master) for installation and testing or browse the available releases.
 In order to contribute any changes, however, you will need to create a local copy of the repository:

 git clone https://github.com/cclib/cclib.git